near-ndc/voting-v1/congress/README.md

 #### Dismiss

-To initiate a dismiss, the executing house must possess the appropriate `Dismiss` permission.
-Under this framework, the authority to dismiss any member of the `HoM` and `CoA` rests with the `TC` (Transparency Commision).
+To initiate a dismiss, the executing house must have `Dismiss` permission.
+In NDC Gov v1, the authority to dismiss any member of the `HoM` and `CoA` rests with the `TC` (Transparency Commision).

-To propose a dismiss proposal, utilize the `create_proposal` function with the following parameters:
+To propose a dismiss proposal, call the `create_proposal` function:

 ```json
 near call congress-coa-v1.ndc-gwg.near create proposal '{